 We'll help you with a strategy for sustainable Growth

-Developed in partnership with the World Bank Development Marketplace, GSBI Online strengthens the business model of early-stage social enterprise.
+Developed in partnership with the World Bank Development Marketplace, the GSBI Online strengthens the business model of early-stage social enterprise.

 Through weekly calls, over the course of 6 months, you will work alongside a Silicon Valley executive mentor to chart a course for growth and present your business in the most compelling way.